-What is Mediation?
+What Is Mediation?

 Is Mediation Right for You?

 In mediation, the disputing parties work with a neutral third party, the mediator, to resolve their disputes.
+Mediation is a flexible dispute resolution process.
 The mediator facilitates the resolution of the parties' disputes by supervising the exchange of information and the bargaining process.
-The mediator helps the parties find common ground and deal with unrealistic expectations.
-He or she may also offer creative solutions and assist in drafting a final settlement.
-The role of the mediator is to interpret concerns, relay information between the parties, frame issues, and define the problems.
+This generally begins with a joint session.

 When to Mediate

-Unlike the litigation process, where a neutral third party (usually a judge) imposes a decision over the matter, the parties and their mediator ordinarily control the mediation process.
+Unlike the litigation process, where a neutral third party like a judge imposes a decision, the parties and their mediator ordinarily control the mediation process.
 The parties and the mediator decide:

 After a Mediation

 If a resolution is reached, mediation agreements may be oral or written, and content varies with the type of mediation.
-Whether a mediation agreement is binding depends on the law in the individual jurisdictions, but most mediation agreements are considered enforceable contracts.
-In some court-ordered mediations, the agreement becomes a court judgment.
-If an agreement is not reached, however, the parties may decide to pursue their claims in other forums.
+Whether a mediation agreement is binding depends on your state laws.
+Most mediation agreements are considered enforceable contracts if they are written and signed by the parties.
+In some court-ordered mediations, the written agreement may be adopted as a court judgment.
+Parties may express more satisfaction with a mediated agreement.
+They may be more likely to follow its terms.